tanishq67/Project-Drug-Discovery-/README.md

 Basic, overview on how I did it.
-- I first collected the Data from the ChEMBL Database and then Pre-Processed it.
+- I first collected the Data from the ChEMBL Database and then Processed it.

 - Performed Exploratory Data Analysis (Chemical Space Analysis) via Lipinski descriptors which was calculated from the previous dataset.